johan--/ruby_tutorial_projects/sample_app/README.md

 ## Possible improvements

-### Chapter 7:
-* Write a test for the flash implemented in Section 7.4.2.
-How detailed you want to make your tests is up to you; a suggested ultra-minimalist template appears in Listing 7.33, which you should complete by replacing FILL_IN with the appropriate code.
-(Even testing for the right key, much less the text, is likely to be brittle, so I prefer only to test that the flash isn’t nil.)
-* As noted in Section 7.4.2, the flash HTML in Listing 7.25 is ugly.
-Verify by running the test suite that the cleaner code in Listing 7.34, which uses the Rails content_tag helper, also works.

 ### Chapter 8:
 * In Listing 8.32, we defined the new token and digest class methods by explicitly prefixing them with User.
 This works fine and, because they are